 However, the ticket price does not include the tour guide.
-I strongly advise to hire a tour guide to fully understand the place, otherwise, you will just wander around understanding nothing.
+I strongly advise hiring a tour guide to understand the place fully.
+Otherwise, you will wander around understanding nothing.

 My Son Sanctuary map

-Below is the map of My Son site.
+Below is the map of the My Son site.

 You can see the sign of the electric car that you take you to the My Son relics.
 Start exploring from the temple K and continue to the complex N, F, E, G. The complex A and BCD are large and have more things to see.